SkyeShark/eidoverse/README.md

 | Audio | generative music + TTS narration, mixed to the render length |
 | Output | H.264 `.mp4` with muxed audio |

-## Design principles

-- **Constraints over exhortation.** Quality is enforced by automated audits that demand a re-render, not by documentation asking nicely.
-- **Helpers own the hard logic.** Locomotion, placement, and material setup live in reusable tools — scenes are thin harnesses that call into them.
-- **Source, don't just fabricate.** A real fetched asset beats a primitive; a real texture beats a flat color.

 ---

 > Staging repository.
 Framework source not yet published here.